If you made any changes in Pure these will be visible here soon.

 Research Interests:

-• Molecular mechanisms of genetic cardiovascular diseases
+• Molecular mechanisms of vascular and neurovascular diseases

 • Neurovascular interactions and vascular dementia